-The County of Orange has supported in the development of an emergency shelter system in the Orange County that serves individuals (adults age 18 and older) experiencing homelessness improving the availability of needed beds.
+The County of Orange (County) has supported in the development of an emergency shelter system in the Orange County that serves individuals (adults age 18 and older), families (households with at least one minor child), and transitional aged youth (individuals ages 18 to 24) experiencing homelessness improving the availability of needed beds.
 The County has been able to leverage funding from the federal, state and local government to support the development of navigation centers that incorporate emergency shelter beds along with wrap around supportive services that promote housing placements.
-These wrap around services co-locate the Social Services Agency for assistance in mainstream benefit applications, behavioral health support, community clinics for access to healthcare, homeless service agency for connecting to housing resources and more.
+These wrap around services colocate the Social Services Agency for assistance in mainstream benefit applications, behavioral health support, community clinics for access to healthcare, homeless service agency for connecting to housing resources and more.
+Additionally, the County has developed the Standards of Care for Emergency Shelter Programs that provide a comprehensive set of administrative, operational, and facility-based standards designed to support the quality and consistency of program operations, evidence-based participant services, core organizational/administrative functions, and facility design/operations.

-In January 2021, the Housing Inventory Chart was completed, there were a total of 2,567 emergency shelter beds at 57 emergency shelter program locations.
-Since January, the County of Orange has supported the creation of 375 emergency shelter beds, bringing the total beds to over 2,900 beds.
+In January 2022, the Housing Inventory Chart was completed, there were a total of 2,529 emergency shelter beds at 57 emergency shelter program locations.
+Since January, the County of Orange has supported the planning of 150 emergency shelter beds that will increase the overall capacity to provide shelter.

-The County of Orange has allocated \$223,985 in ESG funds and \$219,427 in CDBG funds during FY 2020-21 for essential services, operations, emergency shelter, showers, and meals for homeless clients.
-The County operates the "Armory Emergency Shelter Program," which allows for emergency shelter for approximately five months out of the year, serving a maximum capacity of 400 individuals nightly, divided between two locations.
-Given the COVID-19 pandemic, the operations of the Armory Emergency Shelter Program transitioned in to a COVID-19 Response Shelter that operated 24-hours a day and allowed participants to practice Safer At Home guidelines as provided by the State and physical distancing as recommended by public health.
+The County has allocated \$224,136 in ESG funds and \$227,168 in CDBG funds during FY 2022-23 for essential services, operations, emergency shelter, showers, and meals for homeless clients.
+The County operates the "Cold Weather Emergency Shelter Program," which allows for emergency shelter for approximately five months out of the year, serving a maximum capacity of 200 individuals nightly, located at the Santa Ana Armory.
+Given the COVID-19 pandemic, the operations of the Cold Weather Emergency Shelter have been adapted to meet the COVID-19 safety guidelines as provided by the State and local Public Health Services, and Center for Disease Control and Prevention for physical distancing as recommended by public health.

-Additionally, in response to the COVID-19 pandemic, the County has implemented Project Roomkey, a state initiative to operate non-congregate shelters to ensure the safety of individuals experiencing homelessness who are high risk for severe COVID-19 illness and/or COVID-19 positive or symptomatic.
-To date, the County has assisted approximately 2,900 individuals with non-congregate shelter thus limiting the exposure to COVID-19.
-The County has plans to continue operating project Roomkey through December 2021 and is looking at all available funding resources to support funding this needed program during the pandemic.
+In response to the COVID-19 pandemic, the County has implemented Project Roomkey, a state initiative to operate non-congregate shelters to ensure the safety of individuals experiencing homelessness who are COVID-19 positive or symptomatic.
+To date, the County has assisted approximately 3,500 individuals with non-congregate shelter thus limiting the exposure to COVID-19.
+The County has plans to continue operating project Roomkey through June 2023 and is looking at all available funding resources to support funding this needed program during the pandemic.